Francis Henson in his early 20s was a triple vibe

 The chunky sixteenth-note guitar that carries the bridge of “Could I Call You Mine” evokes the Stride EP too.
 You hear it in “Stride” and in the EP’s fourth track, “Running Through My Head”.

 In those two Stride tracks, you also get ad-libbed vocals tagged into the arrangement; little rhythmic grunts and “yeahs”.
-Henson throws that on “Look”, the opener of Boy Pacific.
+Francis throws that on “Look”, the opener of Boy Pacific.

 Vibe 3: WALBOG

 The first WALBOG-like track on Boy Pacific is “Marigold”, a simple folk guitar number.
-“This ain’t about a perfect man”, Henson sings.
+“This ain’t about a perfect man”, Francis sings.

 Then there’s “New Kid”, with a classic train beat.
 It sounds like putting a fresh coat of polish on the second track from WALBOG, “Stone On Stone”.

 On top of that, the steady, easy sus chord rock of “Those Days (Keep On Rollin’ On)” matches WALBOG‘s opener, “How Many Times”.

 But most of all, “2015” matches WALBOG’s “Sing No More” with its use of an identical five-note acoustic riff to one from that song.
 It’s as if Francis danced around with all the flavours of his previous album, except without daring to try replicating its sleeper hit, “Stuck Down in Paris with You”.
 That song that came to him easily but had unexpected success.